Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 Hamas and other militants could still be holding up to 175 hostages, enough to potentially extend the cease-fire for two and a half weeks.
 But those include a number of soldiers, and Hamas is likely to make much greater demands for their release.

-On Sunday, Hamas freed 17 hostages, including 14 Israelis, and Israel released 39 Palestinian prisoners — the third such exchange under the truce.
+The newly released hostages included three women and nine children — including 3-year-old twin girls and their mother — from the kibbutz Nir Oz, a community near Gaza that was hard hit in Hamas’ Oct.
+7 attack.
+The kibbutz said 49 of its residents remain in captivity, including the father of the twins.
+The Israeli military said late Monday that the hostages were undergoing initial medical checks in Israel before being reunited with their families.

-Most hostages appeared to be physically well, but 84-year-old Elma Avraham was airlifted to Israel’s Soroka Medical Center in life-threatening condition because of inadequate care, the hospital said.
+Most of the hostages freed so far have appeared to be physically well.
+But 84-year-old Elma Avraham, released Sunday, was airlifted to Israel’s Soroka Medical Center in life-threatening condition because of inadequate care, the hospital said.

 Avraham’s daughter, Tali Amano, said her mother was “hours from death” when she was brought to the hospital.
-Avraham is currently sedated and has a breathing tube, but Amano said she told her of a new great grandchild who was born while she was in captivity.
+Avraham is currently sedated and has a breathing tube, but Amano said she told her mother of a new great-grandchild who was born while she was in captivity.

 Avraham suffered from several chronic conditions that required regular medications but was stable before she was kidnapped, Amano said Monday.

-So far, 19 people of other nationalities have been freed during the truce, mostly Thai nationals.
-Many Thais work in Israel, largely as farm laborers.
+France said three of the hostages released Monday were French-Israeli dual citizens, two 12-year-olds and one 16-year-old.
+The French government is ‘’working tirelessly’’ to free five other French citizens held hostage, the French Foreign Ministry said in a statement.

-The Palestinian prisoners released were mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces, or of less-serious offenses.
+The Palestinian prisoners released so far have been mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces, or of less-serious offenses.
+But some were convicted in alleged attempts to carry out stabbings, bombings and shootings.
 Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation.

 The freed hostages have mostly stayed out of the public eye, but details of their captivity have started to trickle out.

-Merav Raviv, whose three relatives were released Friday, said they had been fed irregularly and lost weight.
+Merav Raviv, who is related to three hostages released Friday, said they had been fed irregularly and lost weight.
 One reported eating mainly bread and rice and sleeping on a makeshift bed of chairs pushed together.
 Hostages sometimes had to wait for hours to use the bathroom, she said.

+In Washington, White House National Security Council spokesman John Kirby welcomed the extension of the truce.

+“We would, of course, hope to see the pause extended further, and that will depend upon Hamas continuing to release hostages,” Kirby told reporters.

 RESPITE IN GAZA

-Note: This story was first published on Nov.
-27, 2023.
-It was updated on Nov.
-29, 2023, to correct the total number of hostages released from Gaza since a cease-fire began.